Best Resume Formats: A Guide for 2023

 - Contract employees.

-- Job seekers with short work histories.
+- Job seekers with short work experiences.

 - Job seekers with frequent work gaps.